 2. Literature review

-Summarize the background leading to the present application.
+Succinctly summarize the background leading to the development of the current research project.
 Critically evaluate existing knowledge.(5-6 pages)

 3. Significance of project